 Take a look at some of the projects that the Partnership has completed with local communities.
-If you would like to undertake a similar project to those shown or would like to develop a community-based project why not contact us on : 01322 294 727 to discuss.
+If you would like to develop a community-based project why not contact us on : 01322 621 239 to discuss.

-The images above are from The Life Through The Lens Project which aimed to help residents who live in and around the Belvedere Green Links Project area develop a new appreciation for their surroundings.
+These images are from The Life Through The Lens Project which aimed to help residents who live in and around the Belvedere Green Links Project area develop a new appreciation for their surroundings.

 The project has encouraged participants to capture through photographs the regeneration that has been undertaken within the area and the natural world which surrounds them.

-The Partnership engages local resdeints in tree planting projects across the boroughs, the photos above show people planting trees along a newly created cycle path.
+Here we engaged local resdeints in tree planting projects across the boroughs, the photos show people planting trees along a newly created cycle path.
 The trees will grow to form a hedge providing shelter against wind and noise for the cyclists and natural habitat for birds and insects.

-During the school holidays the partnership runs various events across our area which actively engage people in learning about their surroundings and the wildlife that can be found there.
+During the school holidays we run various events across our areas which actively engage people in learning about their surroundings and the wildlife that can be found there.
 This is a great way of getting people 'linked' with their local green-spaces.

 Find out how by contacting us at: